imec-idlab/whisper-repository/dataset/README.md

-# How to configure the set-up
+# How to configure the set-up's of "Extending Network Programmability to the Things Overlay using Distributed Industrial IoT Protocols"
 Here we are using existing Fed4FIRE+ testbeds, specifically, Citylab in Antwerp for the IoT segment and the Virtual Wall 2 in Ghent.
 If you have already you own testbeds, skip this part!

 <u>Preparing the testbeds</u>